Multicultural school and community events in a participant perspective

 The perspective of young people

-For the study of the perspectives of young people, we follow selected young people while they participate in the events.
-In addition, we involve young people as co-researchers by asking them to take pictures of representations and discuss these in focus group interviews.
-In collaboration with EngageLab at the University of Oslo we have designed an app to collect memories multicultural events evoke in young people.
+In collaboration with EngageLab at the University of Oslo we have designed the innovative My Memory App to collect memories multicultural events evoke in young people.
 The prompts have been translated into multiple languages, and the young people are asked to audio-record their answers in the language of their choice.

 The research project is a collaboration between researchers from the University of Oslo and Inland Norway University of Applied Sciences.